-Adding the ghee and the ginger for the final 5 minutes completely changes but the texture and the flavour of this recipe.
+Adding the ghee and the ginger for the final 5 minutes of this chicken sag completely changes the texture and the flavour of this recipe.

 The ginger adds a wonderful and vibrant flavour to what is a very ‘earthy’ curry.

 The ghee lends a richness to a recipe that could otherwise be a little ‘light’.

 This is a relatively new idea I picked up from floating around a Pakistani cooking forum.
-Yes folks, that’s the sort of place that I hang out online, liing large hey?
+Yes folks, that’s the sort of place that I hang out online, living large hey?

 - 350 g Skinless Chicken Thighs